 Any good computer has multiple cores, and your standard Femap with NX Nastran licence is multi-threaded in some solver matrix operations.
 Add a line:

 where x is however many cores your computer cpu has.
 Even if you have more cores, there are diminishing returns above 8.
 For numerous cores and multiple SSD’s, the computer could otherwise efficiently run multiple simultaneous analyses, if useful.
 If you do want to run multiple simultaneous analyses on one computer, best performance is achieved if each analysis uses a separate scratch disk, preferably an SSD.
-Also, if you do wish to run simultaneous analyses, the following recommendations for memory and smem need to be reduced to allow for the multiple allocation of resources.
+Also, if you do wish to run simultaneous analyses, the following recommendations for memory and smem need to be reduced to allow for the SHARED allocation of resources.

 SDIR=fast disk location

 The SDIR line is set during installation, but can be changed if the initial choice was not the best choice.
 “Fast disk location” (eg: D:\scratch) should be on the fastest disk on the machine (preferably SSD).
 It needs to have plenty of free space if the analysis is large (roughly 40GB free per million nodes for a linear static analysis, unless you have monster RAM).
 The size is rough because it is not a linear relationship and depends on analysis type and matrix density (and assuming not using the iterative solver).

 We also suggest changing some existing lines in the nastran.rcf file.
 [NOTE: this advice is less important for current versions, because the defaults are much improved, but not excellent.
 Also, in OLD versions, these changes MUST be done in conjunction with ticking the “Use ILP-64 bit NX Nastran” option in Femap’s File | Preferences -> Interfaces tab.]